Noro07/common-web-client/README.md

 Use protractor to set up framework and all cases are written in Jasmine.

-1. Ensure the web server is running, run `npm run start:dev` to start a web server in background.
+1. Ensure the web server is running, run `npm run dev` to start a web server in background.
 2. Run `npm run test:e2e` to start the E2E testing.
 3. Review **packages/\*/tests/out/e2e** for E2E testing reports.